Imperial College London scientists have created a new type of membrane that could improve water purification and battery energy storage efforts.

 Current ion exchange membranes, known as Nafion, are used to purify water and store renewable energy output in fuel cells and batteries.
 However, the ion transport channels in Nafion membranes are not well defined and the membranes are very expensive.

-Now, a multi-institutional team led by Imperial’s Dr Qilei Song and Professor Neil McKeown at the University of Edinburgh has developed a new ion-transport membrane technology that could reduce the cost of storing energy in batteries and of purifying water.
+Now, a multi-institutional team led by Imperial’s Dr. Qilei Song and Professor Neil McKeown at the University of Edinburgh has developed a new ion-transport membrane technology that could reduce the cost of storing energy in batteries and purifying water.